Skoda Octavia Estate review

 Our choice: Octavia Estate 2.0 TDI SE

-Surprisingly, the Octavia Estate is exactly the same length as the hatch (4,659mm), but the estate-car styling means the long rear overhang doesn’t look quite as awkward as it does on the hatch.
-The only other difference between hatch and estate is the addition of black roof rails on the latter – although you can upgrade to silver rails for £150.
-The SE model in our pictures comes with 16-inch alloy wheels, which seem a little lost in the arches, but the 10-spoke 17-inch wheels on Elegance versions are smarter.
-There’s also the option of 18-inch alloys, but while they look good, they reduce ride comfort.
+Surprisingly, the Octavia Estate is exactly the same length as the hatch (4,659mm), but the estate-car styling means the long rear overhang doesn’t look anywhere near as awkward as it does on the five-door.
+The only other difference between hatch and estate is the addition of black roof rails – although you can upgrade them to silver rails for £150.

-Inside, the Octavia has plenty of dark grey plastic trim, but it’s lifted a little by the gloss- black finish that surrounds the radio and the extra silver trim around the gearlever andon the doors.
-Like a VW Golf Estate, it feels sombre, but it’s not as dark as the cabin of a Kia Cee'd Sportswagon.
+Inside, the Octavia is pretty solid, but unspectacular.
+There’s plenty of dark grey plastic trim, yet it’s lifted a little by the gloss- black finish surrounding the radio, and extra silver trim around the gearlever and doors.

-Euro NCAP awarded the Octavia hatchback a five-star crash test rating and its percentage scores are similar to the Golf’s.
-Standard safety kit includes post-collision braking, which immediately applies the brakes to stop the car moving in the event of a secondary impact, while driver fatigue and tyre pressure monitors are included, too.
+Euro NCAP awarded the Octavia hatchback a five-star crash-test rating, and standard safety kit includes post-collision braking, which will automatically apply the brakes after a crash to stop the car moving in the event of a secondary impact.
+Driver fatigue and tyre-pressure monitors feature, too.

-Go for the Octavia Elegance with the DSG gearbox and you’ll pay £23,140, which is a tenner more than for the equivalent Golf SE.
-However, the Skoda comes with more equipment, including part-leather seats, sat-nav and dual-zone climate control – adding just the latter two items bumps up the Golf’s price by £1,140.
+The Octavia Elegance with the DSG gearbox is just £10 more than the equivalent Golf SE.
+However, the Skoda comes with more equipment, including climate control, voice- activated Bluetooth and rear parking sensors – adding just the latter two items bumps up the Golf’s price by £1,140.

-Both cars have a decent range of options, although the Skoda manages to trump the VW once again here, as its extras are slightly cheaper.
+Both the Octavia and the Golf have a decent range of options, although the Skoda manages to trump the VW once again here, as its extras are slightly cheaper.
 Tax costs for the automatic models are identical, but the manual Octavia emits just 99g/km of CO2, putting it in lower private and company car tax brackets.